 ● Replace federal carbon taxation with federal government incentives for the private sector to improve the extraction, processing, and transportation of oil and gas

-● Support government incentives such as five year tax free business operation to encourage the private sector to set up oil, gas, and diesel refineries in Canada
+● Support government incentives such as a five year tax free business operation to encourage the private sector to set up oil, gas, and diesel refineries in Canada

 ● Establish a public input process (online) for ideas and comments on oil and gas pipeline development